osilander/bacterial-genomics-intro/command-line/index.rst

 Navigating via the command line
 ---------------------------------

 In the beginning, it is likely that navigating via the comman line will not be easy for you.
 However, it will become easier over time.
 There are actually only a very small number of commands/syntaxes that you should have at your disposal.
-The first of these (of course!) in **tab-complete**.
+The first of these (of course!) is **tab-complete**.

 .. hint::
 	TAB-COMPLETE!